 Chasing Trends May Dilute Your Brand

 Of course, you want your website to look aesthetically pleasing, but a common mistake many brands make is that they want to feature the latest trendy look.
-While your website might feature the latest animated icons or emojis that would catch the interest of anybody looking, you might not be delivering the experience that their customers want.
-However, when brands try to do what’s popular rather than focus on their target audience, they often stray away from their brand.
+While your website might feature the latest design trend that catches the interest of anybody looking, you might not be delivering the experience that their customers want.
+When brands try to do what’s popular rather than clearly illustrate their story in a way that resonates with their target audiences, the brand’s message gets diluted.

 Don’t Sacrifice Function for Fashion

 Your website needs to work for your audience; that is its primary function.
 Chasing the latest trendy feature could hamper this or become distracting at the very least.
-For example, if you own a website selling DIY tools and decide to incorporate a popular layout used most often for beauty websites, you risk alienating your customer base.
-Stick to the fundamentals that your customers want.
+If ease of use is important on your website, don’t sacrifice user experience for complicated design.
+Chasing fashion over function can risk you alienating your customer base.
+Stick to the fundamentals where you need to, evolve — don’t overhal — your brand, and know what your customers want at thier core.

 Stay Clear and Aligned With Your Brand